george-hawkins/random/a74bc54b-8012-461e-8bc7-e2750f8bd648/README.md

 * The secret message is...

-Maybe add some color to emphasize the two people communicating among the huge crowd of other people.
+Maybe add some color to emphasize the two people communicating among the crowd of other people.

 ----
 ----

 ## Reference section

-Here are just some photos I've found on the Web of some of the items I've mentioned above.
+Here are just some photos I've found on the Web that are good representations of some of the items I've used in my pictures above.

 #### Wireless router
 <img src="http://upload.wikimedia.org/wikipedia/commons/3/34/Linksys-Wireless-G-Router.jpg" width="512">